 Legally speaking, referral fees between real estate professional can get a little bit thorny.

 Only a licensed real estate broker can collect or charge a real estate referral fee.
 This means that in a real estate agent referral, if you’re an agent and make a referral agreement with another agent, that agreement will technically be between your designated broker and their designated broker.
 This also means that your mortgage broker or anyone else without a broker’s license cannot legally demand a referral fee for sending you a client.

 In order to avoid running afoul of the law, always make sure the broker who you get your referral from has a license in good standing.
 Don’t be afraid to ask for proof in writing, or you can check your state’s division of licensing to look up their license status.

 As with any arrangement involving money, always remember to get everything in writing.
 Handshake deals can be the kiss of death in this industry.
 An extra 15 minutes filling out a referral form or drafting your own is much better than a potential lawsuit six months from now.
 For reference, here is our extensive article on real estate referral fees that includes a contract template you can build upon.

 Make sure you understand your state’s disclosure requirements for referral fees.
 Generally speaking, most states will require you to disclose your payment or receipt of a referral fee at closing.
-If you’re in doubt, ask your local realtor’s association or in-house legal counsel.
+If you’re in doubt, ask your local real estate agent’s association or in-house legal counsel.

 Lastly, remember that while you can and should network with out-of-state agents to get referrals, you cannot advertise your services or listings in states where you do not have license reciprocity.

 3. Referrals Through Matchmaking Sites or Real Estate Referral Companies

 Cost: At least 25% of a transaction side